catamount-music/catamount-music/README.md

 #### Why we are here

-My background is in high tech, reliability engineering in particular.
-So when I started Catamount Music with my partner, I realized I had a chance to use GitHub and other tools in the business.
+Dave's background is in high tech, reliability engineering in particular.
+So when we started Catamount Music, he realized we had a chance to use GitHub and other tools in the business.
 We use GitHub to store branding, lyrics, songs, and other assets.

 We also have a public repo cleverly named [Public Domain](https://github.com/catamount-music/public-domain).